IChaudhry892/custom-shell-project/README.md

 - **Redirection Syntax**: Only supports single `<` or `>` (not both at once or `>>`).
 No redirection is supported for built-in commands.
 - **Pipelining**: Up to 3 commands allowed.
 Built-in commands are not supported in pipelines.
 - **Signal Control**: Signals like Ctrl+C and Ctrl+Z do not kill the shell, only notify.
 Foreground control and process groups have not been implemented yet.
+- **PATH Restoration**: The shell saves the original `PATH` environment variable on startup and restores it when the shell exits (now implemented).

 ---